Fingernails: Horizontal or Vertical Ridges, Pitting, Shape

 White half-moons missing or receding can indicate pituitary problems or poor circulation.

 With the condition known as Terry's nails, your nails look opaque, but the tip has a dark band.
 Sometimes this can be attributed to aging.
 In other cases, it can be a sign of serious illness, such as; Congestive heart failure, Diabetes, Liver disease, and Malnutrition.

 Beau's lines are indentations that run across your nails.
-They can appear when growth at the area under your cuticle is interrupted by injury or severe illness.
-Diseases or illnesses associated with Beau's lines include; Uncontrolled diabetes, Circulatory diseases, such as peripheral artery disease, Illness associated with a high fever, caused by pneumonia, scarlet fever, mumps or measles, and Malnutrition.
+They can appear when growth in the area under your cuticle is interrupted by injury or severe illness.
+Diseases or illnesses associated with Beau's lines include; Uncontrolled diabetes, Circulatory diseases, such as peripheral artery disease, Illness associated with a high fever caused by pneumonia, scarlet fever, mumps or measles, and Malnutrition.

 With a condition known as onycholysis, your fingernails become loose and can separate from the nail bed.
 If your nails show signs of detaching, this may be associated with: Injury or infection, Thyroid disease, Drug reactions, Reactions to nail hardeners or acrylic nails, and Psoriasis.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

 Disabled World provides general information only.
 The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Financial support is derived from advertisements or referral programs, where indicated.
 Any 3rd party offering or advertising does not constitute an endorsement.